Samuel Fraunces: Rice's research

-Fraunces biographer Kym S. Rice published new evidence discrediting the Phoebe Fraunces legend in the 1980s.
+In the 1980s, Fraunces biographer Kym S. Rice published new evidence discrediting the Phoebe Fraunces legend.

 Washington's headquarters in Manhattan, from April 17 to August 27, 1776, was at Richmond Hill.
 Initially, his housekeeper there was a widow named Mary Smith.
 Washington apparently dined at the Queen's Head Tavern at least twice, on April 13, with his aides: "Dinner at Sam's - [£]5.3.6", and on June 6, (probably with Martha Washington): "Saml Frances, Alias Black Sam - for Dinner - [£]3.14.0".
 On June 15, one of his life guards, Thomas Hickey, was arrested on charges of "attempt[ing] to pass counterfeit Bills of Credit" and held in jail until trial.
 Washington approved mass arrests of suspected Loyalists for the night of June 23–24, and among those arrested was his housekeeper, Mary Smith.
 Samuel Fraunces also was arrested that night, but eventually released for lack of evidence.
-Hickey faced a court-martial at Richmond Hill on June 26, and was found guilty of mutiny and sedition.
-Hickey was sentenced to death, and hanged on June 28.
+Hickey faced a court-martial at Richmond Hill on June 26, was found guilty of mutiny and sedition, and sentenced to death.
+Hickey was hanged on June 28.
 Smith later fled to England, where she received a £20 Loyalist pension from the British government.

 In a 1785 petition to Congress, Fraunces swore that he had thwarted an assassination plot against Washington.
 Regarding an assassination plot, Rice concludes: "There must have been some truth to Fraunces's statement (because it was later validated by a congressional committee)."
 Regarding the Phoebe Fraunces legend, Rice concludes: "The story has no basis in fact ...
 Lossing called her 'Phoebe'—Fraunces had no daughter by that name.
 Records of Washington's household [at Richmond Hill] do not list any of Fraunces's children as employees."

 Elizabeth Thompson, a 72-year-old widow, became Washington's housekeeper at Richmond Hill on July 9, 1776.
-Rice suggests that confusion created by Thompson's name may have led Lossing, writing 84 years after the events, to misidentify Fraunces's daughter as Washington's housekeeper: At the time of Hickey's June 1776 hanging, Fraunces's eldest daughter, Elizabeth, was a 10-year-old child.
+Rice suggests that confusion created by Thompson's surname may have led Lossing, writing 84 years after the events, to misidentify Fraunces's daughter Elizabeth as Washington's housekeeper: At the time of Hickey's June 1776 hanging, Elizabeth Fraunces was a 10-year-old child.
 But thirteen years later she married Atcheson Thompson, and became, coincidentally, another Elizabeth Thompson.